 By this time I knew I was in a bad bad situation but I couldn’t remember what had happened.
-Amber told me that I had been in a wreck and they had induced me into a coma.
-I had been out for almost two days.
+Amber told me that I had been in a wreck and they had induced me into a coma that had me knocked out for almost two days.
 My first question was if anyone else was hurt?
 Then I remembered..only a tidbit but that I’d been fishing.
 My next question was, “Is my fly rod ok?”

 Going fishing almost killed me that day and later on it would be a huge reason that I’m still alive…literally and figuratively.

 I was preparing for a two week vacation to the beach by taking my kayak to a local lake where I’d paddle laps.
-Three laps were roughly six miles, I’d do it in intervals like distance runners train and my reasoning was I’d need to have the endurance for an off shore trip into the Atlantic, the second was that I figured I’d end up towing my eleven year old daughter in her Kayak in the slack backwaters.
+Three laps were roughly six miles and I would do them in intervals like distance runners train.
+My reasoning was I would need to have the endurance for an off shore trip into the Atlantic.
+The second was that I figured I would end up towing my eleven year old daughter in her Kayak around the slack backwaters.
 While paddling my laps I couldn’t help but notice the runners along the path around the lake so I decided to try mixing my own workout up with running.

 I loved the competition of running races although I never even won my age group, I did enjoy the comraderie and seeing the passion and drive that each person put into a race.
-You see, most were like me, they weren’t racing anyone but their selves.
+You see, most were like me, they weren’t racing anyone but themselves.

 I had missed fishing and spent a lot of time in my kayak which eventually led to fishing kayak bass tournaments.
 I figured, what better competition am I suited for than for fishing.
 I’ve been obsessed with it since I was a kid and here is a chance to compete in what I truly love.